rust-hosted-langs/book/booksrc/chapter-interp-alloc.md

 This mutual exclusivity constraint on the allocator results in the statements:

-* When garbage collection is running, it is not safe to allocate[^2]
+* When garbage collection is running, it is not safe to run the mutator[^2]
-* When garbage collection is not running, it is safe to allocate
+* When garbage collection is not running, it is safe to run the mutator

-Thus our abstraction must encapsulate a concept of a time when "it is safe to allocate" and since we're working with the Rust compiler, this must be a compile time concept.
+Thus our abstraction must encapsulate a concept of a time when "it is safe to run the mutator" and since we're working with safe Rust, this must be a compile time concept.

 Scopes and lifetimes are perfect for this abstraction.
-What we'll need is some way to define a lifetime (that is, a scope) within which access to the allocator is safe.
+What we'll need is some way to define a lifetime (that is, a scope) within which access to the heap by the mutator is safe.

-### A pointer type
+### Some pointer types

 First, let's define a simple pointer type that can wrap an allocated type `T` in a lifetime: